eigenvektorin/Barcelona_airbnb-ratings/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I analysed data from Airbnb listings for Barcelona.
-The project aims at addressing the following business questions:
+The project aims at addressing the following business questions, by following the Cross-Industry Standard Process for Data Mining (CRISP-DM):

 * Are there neighbourhoods that are more likely to have higher ratings than others?
 * What impact does the price of accommodation have on ratings?
 * What other factors can affect the ratings?

-It follows Cross-Industry Standard Process for Data Mining (CRISP-DM)

 ## File Descriptions <a name="files"></a>